 Ben Everett is an Olympia, WA-based route planner, race coordinator, founder, and creative force behind the Dark Divide 300 and Evergreen Gravel Racing, whose marquis gravel event stages out of Olympia's Capitol State Forest each December.

-Dark Divide film, which was released in December, 2022 as a collaborative effort between Evergreen Gravel Racing and Mercator Films.
+For a deeper dive, be sure to check out the Dark Divide film, which was released in December, 2022 as a collaborative effort between Evergreen Gravel Racing and Mercator Films.
 Directed by Garrett Berkey, the film documents their time scouting the route and incorporates interviews with local tribal leaders to provide insight on the land, their history, and what the adventure cycling community can do to become better stewards of the lands through which we ride.